 This one day Avalanche Awareness course looks to develop your knowledge of the Avalanche hazards in Scotland, the forecasting process, how to plan a day using the Be Avalanche Aware Process, what to look for when out during your journey and how to select safe routes in the mountains.

 The course will be carried out on foot but would be relevant to skiers and snowboarders and the instructors delivering your course are both mountaineers and skiers.

-You will meeting your instructor at 9am and discuss the day and introduce the planning element of the Be Avalanche Aware Process.
+You will then meet your instructor at 9am on the first day of the course and have a chance to discuss any of the theory as well as plan the day using the Be Avalanche Aware Process.

 After this you will head out onto the hill to carry out your journey you planned together.
 During this journey you will look at the various hazards that snow can cause and how to identify them.

-Once of the hill you will review your day so you have a good understanding of how to develop your understanding for your future trips into the winter mountains.
+Once off the hill you will review your day so you have a good understanding of how to develop your understanding for your future trips into the winter mountains.

 NB.
 Programme can change to suit weather, conditions and candidates